sn1p3r46/introsde-2015-assignment-3/README.md

 `init.sh`: contains some commands to generate the database.

-`dbinit.sql`: is the initialization `SQL` script for the database, it can be executed by the `ant initDB`this command will run the `init.sh` bash script delegated to do the job.
+`dbinit.sql`: is the initialization `SQL` script for the database, it can be executed by the `ant initDB` this command will run the `init.sh` bash script delegated to do the job.

-`build.xml`: this file ran by `ant`.
+`build.xml`: this file ran by [Apache Ant](http://ant.apache.org/).
 It will download all the required dependencies using [Apache Ivy](http://ant.apache.org/ivy/).
 It will also download [Ivy](http://ant.apache.org/ivy/) if it is not installed.

-`ivy.xml`: this file contains all libraries version and names that are needed to rin the server those libraries will be downloaded by [Apache Ivy](http://ant.apache.org/ivy/).
+`ivy.xml`: this file contains all libraries version and names that are needed to run the server those libraries will be downloaded by [Apache Ivy](http://ant.apache.org/ivy/).